Susan is celebrated star of stage, screen and film. She is deeply supportive of pub theatres.

 Paul worked as a journalist for various magazines producing weekly reviews, interviews and TV listings.
 He is kindly offering MENTORSHIP to our apprentice reviewers and writers

-Heather Jeffery is also playwright and Artistic Director of Changing Spaces Theatre.
+Heather Jeffery is also playwright and was formerly Artistic Director of Changing Spaces Theatre.
 Her credits include productions at Drayton Arms Theatre (Kensington), Old Red Lion Theatre (Islington), VAULT festival (Waterloo), St Paul’s Church (Covent Garden), Cockpit Theatre (Marylebone) and Midlands Arts Centre (Birmingham)

 Richard Braine is actor, director and playwright.